4 signs you may have cataracts

 One of the most common symptoms of cataracts is blurry vision.
 If you wear glasses, they may seem dirty.
+You may find it difficult to see and drive at night.
 Don't ignore blurred or misty sight.

 If car headlights and other bright light leave you dazzled or unable to see clearly for a few moments, cataracts may be to blame.

 Cataracts can affect the colour of the world around you, and make things appear faded or washed out.
 Commonly, objects take on a yellow hue.
+You may also find it difficult to spot the difference between certain colours, such as navy blue, brown, and black; or blue, green and purple.
 If you notice these symptoms or are constantly disagreeing with friends and family about the colour of objects, speak to a specialist.

 As your cataract begins to form, the lens inside your eye increases in size, often resulting in a need to change spectacle prescriptions.
 As this becomes more frequent, it may be an early sign of developing a cataract.